AUMAG/ausankey/docs/index.md

 ```
 ![Image with options](fruits_colordict.png)

-The opacity of the flows can be customised:
+The opacity of the flows and nodes can be customised with `flow_alpha` and `node_alpha` respectively:
 ```
 sky.sankey(data,flow_alpha=0.3)
 ```